Complete Guide on Building Your Own PC (Part 1)

 Cooling Options

 The final thing to think about is cooling.
 Computers generate heat and we need to get rid of that heat before it overheats and breaks.
-There are three main things that need cooling and three main ways of cooling them.
+Three main things need cooling and three main ways of cooling them.

-For most users an upgrade to the CPU cooling with an aftermarket heatsink and fan is a good cost effective way to improve cooling without spending a lot of money.
-If you choose an upgraded heatsink its worth getting a tube of thermal compound - Artic Silver for example, as this is far better than the "pad" that comes with the heatsink.
+For most users an upgrade to the CPU cooling with an aftermarket heatsink and the fan is a good cost-effective way to improve cooling without spending a lot of money.
+If you choose an upgraded heatsink it's worth getting a tube of the thermal compound - Artic Silver for example, as this is far better than the "pad" that comes with the heatsink.

-For gaming and high performance computers "air cooling" as described above isn't really enough to keep cool, and it doesn't look cool either, so another option is water cooling.
+For gaming and high-performance computers "air cooling" as described above isn't enough to keep cool, and it doesn't look cool either, so another option is water cooling.
 This is highly efficient and nearly silent but does cost more.
 You can read more about water cooling in the article below.

 Parts You (may) Need To Buy

-Depending of what you already have around to use you may not need all of these, just make sure you either have each item or you buy it.
+Depending on what you already have around to use you may not need all of these, just make sure you either have each item or you buy it.

 Putting it All Together